ngecu/Django_Website_Series/readme.md

 ```
 sudo wipefs --all /dev/sdb
 ```
+the command "wipefs" can erase filesystem, raid or partition-table signatures (magic strings) from the specified device to make the signatures invisible for libblkid. wipefs does not erase the filesystem itself nor any other data from the device.

 Now, the filesystem has been wiped and the flash drive is completely clean.
 You can check that with:
 ```